hangyeol013/hangyeol013.github.io/_posts/Image_Denoising/2021-03-17-Non local NN approaches for image denoising.md

 ### 2. Plug-and-play non local approaches

-They define plug-and-play methods as denoising algorithms which can include any type of denoising methods.
-In that case, we can use any existing CNNs in those approaches.
-The `versatility` and the `ease of implementation` are the major benefits of those PNP methods.
+**Plug-and-play (PNP) methods**: Denoising algorithms which can include any type of denoising methods.
+In that case, we use any existing CNNs in those approaches.
+The versatility and the ease of implementation are the major benefits of those PNP methods.

+In this section, the author describe some of those non-local algorithms which use CNNs for denoising.

 **Block Matching CNN**
-This method can be split in two: a block matching algorithm and a denoising algorithm.
+This method can be split in two: a `block matching algorithm` and a `denoising algorithm`.
 The block matching algorithm selects for each pixel the k-NN patches in a defined search window, using the euclidean distance.
 The k-NN are not computed on the noisy image but on a pilot image, obtained thanks to already existing denoising methods (e.g., BM3D, DnCNN) Computing the block-matching on the noisy image leads to very poor results.

 Once the k-NN are found, they concatenate both the noisy and the pilot patches in a 3D tensor of size (*2k, N<sub>patch</sub>, N<sub>patch</sub>*) that is further passed through a regular and trainable CNN that outputs a single patch.
 The final image from which the loss is computed, is obtained using a classic patch aggregation method.
 This method shows outperforming DnCNN but the computation time is much larger since the NN search is time consuming.